ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 Tested rollback plan

-The best insurance against the unexpected.
+Your insurance against the unexpected.
 If a critical issue is detected during switchover, we revert to the old system in under 2 hours.
 The rollback plan is tested before every migration.

 Weekend switchover